santoshkitkare/projects/README.md

-# projects
+# Projects
-Different Practice Projects to Learn new think
+Different Practice Projects to Learn new things and python frameworks